FREE SHIPPING on orders over $75 International: over $250

 If you are a coffee lover, you may already know the difference between the two and why many people prefer cold brews (and why they cost more).

-To make iced tea we usually make a potent hot brew and mix it with a big amount of water (potent so it doesn't get watered down by the ice).
+To make iced tea, we usually make a strong hot brew and mix it with plenty of water (strong enough that it doesn't get watered down by the ice).

-On the other hand, when we do a long extraction using cold water, the components that are extracted from the tea are a bit different.
+On the other hand, when we perform a long extraction with cold water, the components extracted from the tea are slightly different.

-You can try it at home by comparing both side to side and decide what you think.
+You can try it at home by comparing both side by side and decide what you think.
 Perhaps you’ll actually prefer iced tea.
 Either way, let us know in the comment section!

 Tip for Your Own Cold Brew Tea Recipe:

-Have you ever had leftover already brewed tea leaves (for example after gongfucha) that didn’t quite get used to their fullest?
+Have you ever had leftover already-brewed tea leaves (for example, after gongfucha) that didn’t quite get used up?
 Happens to us all the time!
 You can use those same leaves to make cold brew tea.
 It might not be as flavorful anymore, but it's still an excellent way to use the leaves instead of just throwing them away (click here to see some other tips on reusing brewed tea leaves!)

 One last thing.
 As with all teas, both cold brew and hot brews, these are just general guidelines, and the best resulting brew will always vary based on the likes of the consumer.
 So experiment and experiment with the amount of loose leaf and how long to leave it in the fridge for (maybe 24 hours?
 Up to you!)